So you wanna know why people actually choose to garden in the desert?

 desert sand native soil cracked dry barren dead gardening soil building

 Poor quality Arizona soil puts you in the soil-building mindset from day 1.
-This will help you over a long time horizon, though
+This knowledge of soil-building will help you over a long time horizon, though!

-The desert is where I learned soil-building, and I think it's the perfect place to go to learn how to improve really crappy soil.
+The desert is where I learned soil-building, and I think it's the perfect place to go to learn how to improve really crummy soil.

 To me, soil-building is one of the most fundamental parts of regenerative gardening, and I strive to be improving my soil as much as I possibly can every year.
 The desert taught me this mindset.

 My East Coast gardening experience in richer soil did not teach me this mindset.
-The desert made me a better gardener.
-This is much of the reason why.
+The desert made me a much better gardener, and this is much of the reason why.

-I believe that the person who starts with terrible soil, is more likely to have incredible soil a few decades from now.
-And that the person who starts with a better soil is more likely to take it for granted, and deplete it overtime.
+I believe that the grower who starts with terrible soil is more likely to have incredible soil a few decades later, as compared to the grower who starts with better soil but takes it for granted, and depletes it over time.

-These don't always apply, but our generalizations based on how much the desert taught me about building incredible soil from day 1.
+These don't always apply, they're generalizations based on how much the desert taught me about building incredible soil from day 1.
 Take them with a grain of salt (or sand!)